-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Consult the LSCP threshold document for further guidance. - If the child is at imminent risk of harm a referral will be made to Children's Social Care Single Point of Contact Consultation Line (SPOC) on (insert Phone number) - If the child is NOT at imminent risk then a referral will be made to (insert email address) or (insert Phone number) - If unsure then consult with the Consultation Line on (insert Phone number) - as appropriate e.g. Social services, LADO or Police.
+- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Consult the LSCP threshold document for further guidance. - Check which local authority the child resides in. - If the child is at imminent risk of harm a referral will be made to Children's Social Care Single Point of Contact Consultation Line (SPOC) on 0208 461 7373 (Bromley) - If the child is NOT at imminent risk then a referral will be made via The Children and Families Hub https://childrensportallcs.bromley.gov.uk/web/portal/pages/home (Bromley) - If unsure then consult with the Consultation Line on 020 8461 7373 (Bromley)